maesse/xmlsigner/README.md

-# 🇲🇾 Malaysian e-Invoicing XML Signer & Verifier
+# 🇲🇾 Malaysian Myinvois e-Invoicing XML Signer & Verifier

-This is a personal project to explore, verify, and sign digital signatures used in Malaysia’s e-Invoicing system, as described in publicly available documentation from LHDN (Lembaga Hasil Dalam Negeri Malaysia).
+This is a personal project to explore, verify, and sign digital signatures used in Malaysia’s e-Invoicing system, as described in publicly available documentation from LHDNM (Lembaga Hasil Dalam Negeri Malaysia).

 > ⚠️ **Disclaimer**
 > This project is based entirely on **publicly available documentation** provided by LHDN.